govhealth/PostpartumTOC/input/pagecontent/glossary.md

                   <tr>
          <td>Date of Diagnosis</td>
          <td>
            Date of first determination by a qualified professional of the presence of a problem or condition affecting a patient.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Date of Resolution</td>
          <td>
            Date of subsiding or termination of a symptom, problem or condition.
+[USCDI]
          </td>
       </tr>
                   <tr>